Active Standard

-IEEE Draft Guide for the Selection and Application of Cables Used in Enclosed Transit Infrastructure
+IEEE Guide for Selection and Application of Cables Used in Enclosed Transit Infrastructure

-This guide explains the cable requirements for enclosed transit infrastructure in the USA and Canada.
-It focuses on public underground systems for passenger transport, such as metro tunnels and stations.
-It discusses the adoption of the NFPA 130-2023 standard by transit authorities and wire and cable requirements for different applications.
-The guide does not address open/above ground transit infrastructure, rolling stock, or railway vehicles.
-It details considerations by NFPA 130-2023 for flame propagation, smoke release, and circuit-integrity.
-Various cable types including general purpose, fire-resistive, train signaling, traction power, communication, and antenna cables are discussed.
-Emphasis is placed on compliance with NRTL Listings such as wet ratings, conductor temperature ratings, and flame propagation standards.
+Cable requirements for enclosed transit infrastructure in the USA and Canada are explained in this guide.
+Public underground systems for passenger transport, such as metro tunnels and stations, are the primary focus.
+The adoption of the NFPA 130-2023 standard by transit authorities and wire and cable requirements for different applications is discussed.
+Open/aboveground transit infrastructure, rolling stock, or railway vehicles are not addressed in this guide.
+Considerations by NFPA 130-2023 for flame propagation, smoke release, and circuit-integrity are detailed.
+Various cable types, including general purpose, fire-resistive, train signaling, traction power, communication, and antenna cables are discussed.
+Emphasis is placed on compliance with Nationally Recognized Testing Laboratory (NRTL) listings such as wet ratings, conductor temperature ratings, and flame propagation standards.

 PE/IC - Insulated Conductors